pypiserver/pypiserver/README.rst

 The git repository contains a 'pypi-server-standalone.py' script, which is a single python file ready to be executed without any other dependencies.

+This does *not* work when you're using Python 3.0 or up!

 Run the following commands to download the script with wget::